semanticClimate/p/en/posts/session2_AISummit.md

 ---
-title: SESSION 2 | RESEARCH AI SUMMIT 2025
+title: SESSION 2_Research Evaluation | Rethinking Data and AI in Science and Higher Education
 date: 2025-06-17
 description: Highlights from Session 2
 author: RK